Mobile Menu

 Recent Trends – Consumer price index

 New Zealand's inflation rate has been high over the past five years, by historical standards, almost double the RBNZ's average inflation target.
-Supply chain disruptions, and a tight labour market have put pressure on prices, and the RBNZ, like many reserve banks around the world, has been required to perform some of the most rapid rate increases in decades, after a near-zero cash rate during the pandemic.
-The labour market is now starting to cool with job ads falling below pre-pandemic levels in 2023-24, and labour supply boosted by strong population growth post-pandemic.
-Overall, IBISWorld forecasts the CPI will increase at a compound annual rate of 3.9% over the five years through 2023-24.
+The RBNZ, like many reserve banks around the world, has been required to perform some of the most rapid rate increases in decades, after a near-zero cash rate during the pandemic.
+Overall, IBISWorld forecasts the CPI will increase at a compound annual rate of 4.5% over the five years through 2025-26.

 Show more